The history of Yanjing Brewing’s founding and early growth provides a fascinating insight in the social embeddedness of Chinese enterprises.

 Yanjing’s expansion to the South is a crucial chapter in the company’s life.
 The original Shunyi Brewery was established with the idea to alleviate the need for beer among Beijing residents.
 This idea co-creates an identity of the existing breweries in the region, in particular Five Star and Beijing, of not being able to fulfil the local demand.
 Moreover, as the Shunyi Brewery would be operated as a state-owned enterprise, an approval from the State Planning Committee was required.
 This could explain that a Vice-Minister found it useful to visit the plant in 1981, even though it was a relatively small project of a county government.
 However, once such a visit has taken place, which involves considerable interaction between a number of parties (arranging the Vice-Minister’s security alone would be an enormous task).

 The Vice-Minister did more than just honouring the plant with a visit.
 He suggested to change the brand name from Shunyi Beer into Yanjing Beer.
-In Weick’s terms of retrospective sensemaking, the creation of Shunyi Beer as the brand name took place almost automatically.
+In Karl Weick’s terms of retrospective sensemaking, the creation of Shunyi Beer as the brand name took place almost automatically.
 A brewery established in Shunyi was called Shunyi Brewery and its beer sold under the Shunyi brand.
 Even though we do not exactly know what triggered it, the suggestion to switch the county related name to a name linked to the municipality indicates a strongly heightened state of sensemaking.
 It again stands to reason that, as the new project was to supply beer to the thirsty citizens of Beijing, the brand name should be broader in geographic scope.
 However, just like the idea itself, this suggestion for Yanjing as the brand name (and a few years later as the company name) reinforced the negative identity of the existing local brewers, in particular Beijing Brewery.
 Suggesting Yanjing as the brand name was almost like saying that the new brewery would replace Beijing Brewery.
-It actually did; it is currently a subsidiary of Asahi.
+It became a self fulfilling prophecy: Beijing Brewery became a subsidiary of Asahi Breweries.

 By the time Yanjing made its first acquisition outside the Beijing region, it was included in a context in which it was made sense of as a strong symbol of the central government, a protector of the national industry, etc. The behaviour of Yanjing, a number of central government organizations, the centrally controlled media, etc., was tightly coupled.